GEORGE HARVEY 1891-1918

 Death and Burial

 The cause of death was influenza and acute pneumonia certified by Dr Anderson.
 The death certificate confirms that George worked as a coal miner and was a private serving with the West Yorks.
 Regiment.
 His father-in-law, H. Spark informed the registrar of his death.
-Presumably, he is buried in Cockfield cemetery but to date, his headstone, burial plot has not been found.
+He is buried in an unmarked plot in Cockfield cemetery which has been identified by local historian, John Hallimond.

 Private George Harvey is commemorated on the Cockfield War Memorial.